-Sales pipelines are a great tool to gain quick insights into where each of your deals is within your sales process.
+Sales pipelines management tools can give you quick insights into where each of your deals is within your sales process.
 Your sales reps can use this insight to navigate how they engage with prospects to increase deal closure rates.
 Effective sales pipeline management can help to keep track of sales conversion rates.
 They monitor the performance of individual sales reps and inform you whether you will meet your sales target for the week/month/year.
 This article will cover how to manage your sales pipeline, giving you great sales pipeline management tips.

-Managing your sales pipeline is done by proactively updating the status of each prospect after every interaction (meeting, phone call or email) within your CRM platform.
-By doing this, the sales pipeline in your CRM platform becomes the centralised dashboard that can help you progress deals forwards throughout the sales journey until the deal is either won or lost.
+Managing your sales pipeline is done by updating the status of each prospect after every interaction (meeting, phone call, or email) within your CRM platform.
+By doing this, the sales pipeline in your CRM platform becomes the centre of all operations!
+It can also help you progress deals forward through the sales journey until the deal is won or lost.

-Businesses that primarily use spreadsheets to manage their sales pipeline will struggle to track sales and follow-ups with the same accuracy as a CRM system because a healthy sales pipeline with a large number of potential deals tends to become overwhelming quite quickly.
+Businesses that mainly use spreadsheets to manage their sales pipeline will struggle to track sales and follow-ups with the same accuracy as a CRM system.
+A healthy sales pipeline usually deals with many potential deals, therefore it becomes overwhelmed quickly.

-Nothing quite beats the clean and simple interface of a CRM system to help you stay on top of your sales pipeline management – and modern CRM systems are now fairly affordable at (some are priced as low as $5 a month).
+Nothing quite beats the simple interface of a CRM system.
+To help you stay on top of your sales pipeline management, modern CRM systems are now fairly affordable.
+Some are even priced as low as $5 a month… Bargain!

 You will know a lead is dead if they tell you directly that they are no longer interested.
 Or if they are simply ignoring your calls and just not willing to move forward despite the best efforts of the sales reps.